-The federal Preventive Health and Health Services (PHHS) Block Grant provides funding to address health problems, prevent diseases and promote health in Wisconsin.
-In 2016, Wisconsin received approximately $3 million through this grant to fund health programs statewide.
+The federal Preventive Health and Health Services (PHHS) Block Grant provides critical funding to address public health needs, prevent diseases, and promote health in Wisconsin.
+In Federal Fiscal Year 2018, Wisconsin received approximately $3.2 million through this grant to fund public health programs statewide.

-Agencies in Wisconsin collaborate with hospitals, private providers, schools, universities, and local and state government agencies in identifying and implementing evidenced based interventions in their communities.
+Agencies in Wisconsin collaborate with community-based organizations, health care providers, schools, universities, and local and state government agencies to identify and implement evidence-d based interventions in their communities.
 Evaluation of efforts are measured and reported to their communities.
 Coalitions are developed and strategies to sustain efforts are identified.

-The Division of Public Health (DPH) focuses its infrastructure development activities in the following dimensions:
+The Division of Public Health (DPH) manages this federal program for Wisconsin and focuses infrastructure development activities in the following dimensions:

 - Modeling collaborative leadership and policy development.